Memoirs of an Invisible Man (film): Plot

 The following morning, a hungover Nick attends a shareholders' meeting at Magnascopic Laboratories.
 Unable to endure the droning presentation by Dr. Bernard Wachs, Nick leaves the room for a nap.
 A lab technician accidentally spills his mug of coffee onto a computer console, causing a meltdown, and the entire building is evacuated.
 The building seems to explode, but there is no debris.
 Instead, much of the building is rendered invisible, including Nick.

 Shady CIA operative David Jenkins arrives on the scene and discovers Nick's condition.
 While they are transferring him to an ambulance, the agents joke about how Nick will spend the rest of his life being studied by scientists.
 In a panic, Nick flees.
 Jenkins convinces his supervisor Warren Singleton not to notify CIA headquarters so that they can capture and take credit for Nick, who could become the perfect secret agent.

 Nick hides at the Academy Club.
 He locates Dr. Wachs and asks for his help to reverse his condition.
 Wachs agrees to help, but Jenkins kills him to keep Nick's invisibility a secret.
-Jenkins' team gets a hold of Nick's background information but it doesn't prove very useful in finding him.
-It says that Nick has never been married, his parents are both dead, he has no relatives, a few friends but none that he's very close to, and he's not really dedicated to his job as he does it fast and loose.
-After reviewing Nick's profile, Jenkins says that Nick was an invisible man even before the accident.
+Jenkins' team gets a hold of Nick's background information but it provides no help in finding him, as he has never married and has no relatives or close friends.
 Nick infiltrates the CIA headquarters to find any information that can be used against them.
 Jenkins discovers Nick and tries to recruit him, but Nick is disgusted by the idea of him killing people.
 They have a confrontation, but Nick gets away.